-- Exchange activities must contain a minimum of 30% of Canadian history and heritage. - The Group Organizer is responsible for the selection of participants. - Exchanges typically last a minimum of seven days, including travel time. - The Group Organizer matches participants with a youth from their twin group.
-Their families act as hosts during the exchange (Common Stays are an alternative hosting option). - Each host family must successfully complete a host family screening process.
-The organizer will receive the necessary screening materials. - All volunteers and adults age 18 and over living in the host family household are required to provide clear police record and vulnerable sector checks.
-The police record checks are in addition to the existing screening processes. - Parents/Guardians must be prepared to be actively involved in all aspects of the exchange (planning, carrying out, post-exchange activities). - Group fundraising is to cover the cost of activities and local transportation when hosting the twin group. - Group Organizers must complete mandatory online training. - Groups should reach out to their local Member of Parliament. - The exchange must be branded as an Experiences Canada project. - All participants (Organizers, parents, and youth) will complete surveys after the exchange is complete. - Group Organizers will assign one youth as the Youth Ambassador - Groups will send testimonials and photos/videos to their Experiences Canada coordinator.
+- Exchange activities must contain a minimum of 30% of Canadian history and heritage content. - The Group Organizer is responsible for the selection of youth participants. - Exchanges typically last a minimum of seven days, including travel time. - Group Organizers match youth participants with a youth from their twin group.
+Their families act as hosts during the exchange (Common Stays can be an alternative hosting option, where common stays may not be possible). - Each host family must successfully complete a host family screening process.
+The applications and references are to be reviewed by the Group Organizers prior to the issuing of the group flight tickets. - All volunteers and adults age 18 and over living in the host family household are required to provide the Group Organizer and Experiences Canada with a clear police record and vulnerable sector checks.
+The police record checks are in addition to the existing screening processes. - Parents/Guardians must be prepared to be actively involved in all aspects of the exchange (planning, carrying out, post-exchange activities). - Group fundraising is to cover the cost of activities and local transportation when hosting the twin group. - Group Organizers must complete mandatory online training. - Groups should reach out to their local Member of Parliament to notify them of the Exchange and potentially invite them to an activity. - The exchange must be branded as an Experiences Canada project, in all social media, materials, blogs, etc. - All participants (Group organizers, parents, and youth) must complete surveys after the exchange is complete. - Group Organizers will assign one youth as the Youth Ambassador who is the lead in sharing photos, quotes, social media posts etc. with the Experiences Canada communications team. - Groups will send testimonials and photos/videos to our communications team at communications@experiencescanada.ca.